 You’ve all seen the statistics about the rise in the number people with allergies but we tend think of young children as the most at risk.
 However there are a growing number of people who find that after a completely allergy free life they suddenly, in their late 70’s, 80’s or even 90’s develop allergies, eczema, psoriasis or asthma.

-Why is this happening?
 There could be a number of reasons.
-The slowing down of life, less movement and exercise, giving up work, perhaps losing your life partner which will cause stress and anxiety, maybe with age the body just loses some function or ability to recognise foods… Whatever it is it can be a bit of a shock when suddenly you can’t eat your favourite sandwich filler, can no longer rely on an egg for a quick easy meal or cannot easily order meals-on-wheels because they all contain something that makes you sick.
+The slowing down of life, less movement and exercise, giving up work or perhaps losing your life partner, which will cause stress and anxiety.
+Maybe, with age, the body just loses some function or ability to recognise foods… Whatever it is, it can be a bit of a shock when suddenly you can’t eat your favourite sandwich filler, can no longer rely on an egg for a quick easy meal or cannot easily order meals-on-wheels because they all contain something that makes you sick.

 Consider also that many of our aging population are finding themselves isolated in communities with fewer bus services; they can’t just nip to their local health food shop or suddenly grasp internet shopping to find foods suitable for them.
 Many of them probably also don’t have the money to buy the more expensive gluten free bread nor the energy to hunt around for suitable foods minus their new allergy.